golden-layout/golden-layout/README.md

 1. Resolved Configs\
 Golden-Layout internally uses "Resolved Config"s.
 Whenever an API function is passed a "Config", GoldenLayout will resolve it to its corresponding "Resolved Config".
 This resolving process will set default values where an optional value has not been specified.
 It will also handle backwards compatibility.
 This allows the GoldenLayout library to always work with fully configured Configs.

-For persistence of configs, always save the "Resolved Config" returned by LayoutManager.saveLayout.
+For persistence of configs, always save the "Resolved Config" returned by `LayoutManager.saveLayout()`.
 When reloading a saved Layout, first convert the saved "Resolved Config" to a "Config" by calling `LayoutConfig.fromResolved()`.

 Both "Resolved Config" and "Config" have 2 types of interface hierarchies:
 1. `ItemConfig`\